Akuli/pastetray/writing_pastebins.md

-## Advanced PasteTray usage: Writing custom pastebin scripts
+# Advanced PasteTray usage: Custom pastebin scripts

 If PasteTray doesn't support your favorite pastebin by default and you have some experience with programming in Python you can write a